rmglennon/responsive-portfolio/README.md

-# Responsive portfolio
+#  A responsive portfolio

-This is a mock portfolio that uses vanilla HTML and CSS, along with media queries at various screen sizes, to build a responsive website.
-You can view the site at https://rmglennon.github.io/responsive-portfolio/.
+This is a mock portfolio site consisting of three pages that were built to a stated design specification using vanilla HTML and CSS, along with media queries at various screen sizes to make it responsive.

+You can view a live version of the website at https://rmglennon.github.io/responsive-portfolio/.